-Provides opportunity for supervised practice of procedural codes learned in HP 126 Procedural Coding.
-Students will perform 25 authentic records with assigned CPT codes.
+Fall 2013 description: Provides opportunity for supervised practice of procedural codes learned in HP 126 Procedural Coding.
 Satisfactory performance will be measured by coding standards.
 These procedures include task completion within a time frame and to a level of competency deemed appropriate by the instructor.